 \subsubsection{Phase B}

-In Phase B we used the gold (correct) snippets from the test set and sent them alongside the question and description of the answer format to the model.
+In Phase B, we used the gold (correct) snippets from the test set and sent them along with the question and description of the answer format to the model.

-We also conducted a test where this grounding information in the form of relevant snippets was omitted and just the question and description of the answer format was sent to the models.
+We also conducted a test where this grounding information in the form of relevant snippets was omitted and just the question and description of the answer format were sent to the models.